 Yala West National Park

-One of the most popular things to do in Sri Lanka is to go on a safari or game drive which you can do in Yala National Park.
+One of the most popular things to do in Sri Lanka is to go on a safari or game drive which you can do in Yala National Park, this is such an epic experience for your firt trip in Sri Lanka!
 At certain times of the year, you will most likely see Elephants and if you’re really lucky you may spot a leopard.
 Crocodiles, Mongoose and Wild Boar are other things you can see on a safari in Yala National Park and the best thing is that you can stay on the South Coast and just book a day or half day trip here.

 Places to Visit on the East Coast of Sri Lanka.